Yianni1980/GHFollowers/README.md

 #Swift GHFollowers App

 Full featered IOS app showcasing the Github API.
+In this app you search

 -Written in Swift UIKit
--Written in Xcode 12 and Swift 5.0 soon to be refactored to Xcode 15
+-Started writing in Xcode 12 and refactored to xcode 15